alejandrasval/alejandrasval/README.md

 I'm Ale.🤓✨

-I consider myself a curious, creative and autodidact person.🌱🧐
+In a constant state of learning.🌱🧐

-I’m currently learning about front-end web development. 👀👩‍💻
+Currently learning about front-end web development. 👀👩‍💻